BETULA......

 BETULA ermanii 'Mount Apoi'

-BETULA ermanii 'Mount Zao'
+BETULA ermanii 'Mount Zao Purple'

 BETULA ermanii 'Pendula'